-- 2. The period in dispute is May 8, 2021 to June 7, 2021.
-(Testimony of the parties) - That an expansion tank in the utility room of the basement of property cracked sometime during Memorial Day weekend causing water to flood the dental office located in the basement of the house.
-(Testimony of the source of the basement) - The dental office was closed Memorial Day weekend 2021 and no one was in the office, thus the plumbing problem was not discovered until the Tuesday following the holiday(Testimony of the transmission) - The customer submitted a plumber's report dated June 2, 2021 to DC Water on June 8, 2021 reflecting that an expansion tank cracked and water was on the floor and walls.
+- The property involved is a mixed used row house owned by control (Testimony of Cartillog).
+The period in dispute is May 8, 2021 to June 7, 2021.
+(Testimony of the parties) That an expansion tank in the utility room of the basement of property cracked sometime during Memorial Day weekend causing water to flood the dental office located in the basement of the house.
+(Testimony of Cartillog) The dental office was closed Memorial Day weekend 2021 and no one was in the office, thus the plumbing problem was not discovered until the Tuesday following the - 5.
+Upon return to the office on Tuesday following the Memorial Day weekend, discovered water in the dental office and she hired a plumber to address the issue.
+(Testimony of - The customer submitted a plumber's report dated June 2, 2021 to DC Water on June 8, 2021 reflecting that an expansion tank cracked and water was on the floor and walls.
 (Testimony of the parties; Plumber's reported dated June 2, 2021 (plumber's name was obscured by copy) - There was a spike in water usage recorded by the water meter at the property from May 30, 2021 to June 1, 2021.
 (Testimony of Arlene Andrews) - 8.
 Memorial Day 2021 was on May 31, 2021. (referenced to 2021 calendar)